Antawn Jamison: Cleveland Cavaliers (2010–2012)

 On February 17, 2010, Jamison was traded to the Cleveland Cavaliers as part of a three-team, six-player trade that sent Al Thornton from the Los Angeles Clippers to the Washington Wizards, Žydrūnas Ilgauskas, a 2010 first-round pick and the rights to Emir Preldžič from Cleveland to Washington, Drew Gooden from Washington to Los Angeles and Sebastian Telfair from Los Angeles to Cleveland.
 In his first game with the Cleveland Cavaliers against the Charlotte Bobcats, Jamison scored only two points from two free throws as he went 0 for 12 from the field.
 In his second game with the Cavaliers, Jamison scored 19 points against the Orlando Magic.

-The Cleveland Cavaliers made the NBA playoffs as the team with the best record.
-The Cavaliers defeated Derrick Rose and the Chicago Bulls in five games, but fell to the Boston Celtics in 6 games.
-Weeks after the series, Jamison's teammate LeBron James left the Cavaliers, to join the Miami Heat alongside Dwyane Wade and Chris Bosh.
+The Cleveland Cavaliers, along with Jamison, made the NBA playoffs as the team with the best record.
+The Cavaliers defeated the Chicago Bulls in five games, but fell to the Boston Celtics in 6 games.

-The Cavaliers had very little success in the 2010–11 NBA season, setting an NBA record 26-game losing streak (breaking a mark set by the franchise in 1983).
-That streak was finally snapped with a 126–119 overtime win against the Los Angeles Clippers.
 In January 2011, Jamison said that he was considering retirement, and that his 2011–12 season could be his last.
 On February 27, in a loss to the 76ers, Jamison was fouled and broke his left pinky.
 He underwent a surgery, and would be out the rest of the season.
-He finished his 14th NBA season in 2011–12 with averages of 17.2 points and 6.3 rebounds.